Homosexuality: Relationships

 In 2006, the American Psychological Association, American Psychiatric Association and National Association of Social Workers stated in an amicus brief presented to the Supreme Court of California: "Gay men and lesbians form stable, committed relationships that are equivalent to heterosexual relationships in essential respects.
 The institution of marriage offers social, psychological, and health benefits that are denied to same-sex couples.
 By denying same-sex couples the right to marry, the state reinforces and perpetuates the stigma historically associated with homosexuality.
 Homosexuality remains stigmatized, and this stigma has negative consequences.
 California's prohibition on marriage for same-sex couples reflects and reinforces this stigma".
 They concluded: "There is no scientific basis for distinguishing between same-sex couples and heterosexual couples with respect to the legal rights, obligations, benefits, and burdens conferred by civil marriage."

 Religion

 Though the relationship between homosexuality and religion is complex, current authoritative bodies and doctrines of the world's largest religions view homosexual behaviour negatively.
 This can range from quietly discouraging homosexual activity, to explicitly forbidding same-sex sexual practices among adherents and actively opposing social acceptance of homosexuality.
 Some teach that homosexual desire itself is sinful, others state that only the sexual act is a sin, while others are completely accepting of gays and lesbians.
 Some claim that homosexuality can be overcome through religious faith and practice.
 On the other hand, voices exist within many of these religions that view homosexuality more positively, and liberal religious denominations may bless same-sex marriages.
-Some view same-sex love and sexuality as sacred, and a mythology of same-sex love can be found around the world.
+Some view same-sex love and sexuality as sacred, and a mythology of same-sex love can be found throughout the world.
+According to a 2025 poll conducted by Pew Research, almost half of LGBT Americans identify as religious.